Fishing Whitewater Zones for Striped Bass

 A medium (15-25 pound test) spinning or casting outfit is ideal for this type of fishing.
-For casting soft-plastics and other light lures, many pros prefer a 7’ rod with a light tip.
+For casting soft-plastics and other light lures, many pros prefer a 7- to 7 1/2-foot rod with a light tip.
 Reels should hold a at least 200 yards of 30-pound braided line and have a substantial drag for keeping a big fish from diving into the rocks.

-Leaders are generally 3’ of 30- to 40-pound fluorocarbon, connected to a double section of main line via a Bristol knot, Triple Surgeon’s knot, Slim Beauty knot, or Albright knot.
+Leaders are generally three feet of 30- to 40-pound fluorocarbon, connected to a double section of main line via a Bristol knot, Triple Surgeon’s knot, Slim Beauty knot, or Albright knot.
 Whichever knot you use, it should pass easily through the rod guides for casting or for landing a fish.
-(Watch a video on making a good line-to-leader connection by CLICKING HERE.)

 Leaders need not be long or light.
 In fact, heavy stuff is preferred in this rugged environment.
-Keep it simple and tie on 4’ to 5’ of 30-pound-test butt section connected to 3’ to 4’ of 20-pound-test fluorocarbon tippet via a Surgeon’s knot.
-If bluefish are in the area, attach a 6” trace of single-strand wire.
+Keep it simple and tie on four to five feet of 30-pound-test butt section connected to three to four feet of 20-pound-test fluorocarbon tippet via a Surgeon’s knot.
+If bluefish are in the area, attach a six-inch trace of single-strand wire.

 Top Flies & Lures

 In the lure department, soft-plastics (Slug-Gos, Hogies, Fin-S-Fish, Got Strypers) are terrific for this type of fishing, especially when rigged “weedless” to avoid snags.
 Again, the key is to let the lure tumble in the turbulent zone while imparting the occasional twitch.
-Go-to colors and patterns include pearl, black-white, olive-white, and bubble gum, while sizes can range from 7” to 14” depending on the local bait.
+Go-to colors and patterns include pearl, black-white, olive-white, and bubble gum, while sizes can range from 7 to 14 inches, depending on the local bait.